Below you’ll find a list of companies I started over the years and their current status.

 The Internet and the Web always fascinated me.
 The concept that anyone can publish content that will be instantly available to the whole world is just inspiring!
 That is why I decided to build a couple of blogs and websites back in 2005.
 Initially it was just a hobby, but after a while I discovered Google AdSense and started making some money.
 I made $100 or so during my first month.
 It wasn’t much, but certainly enough to get me excited!

-After a while I was working full time with my websites, and Online Profits LLC is the company behind them.
-Over the years I built, bought and sold over 30 different websites.
+After a while I was working full time with my websites, and Online Profits LLC is the umbrella company over them.
+Over the years I built, bought and sold over 30 different websites, and over 130 million people visited those sites.
 I also worked with several revenue sources, from AdSense to affiliate marketing and selling digital products.
-The company is still going, managing a couple of websites that I never sold.
-Combined they receive around 2 million visitors per month.
-Each website has its own content editor, so I simply need to manage the servers and the finances, which takes a couple of hours per week or so.
+The company is still going, managing a couple of websites that I never sold Each website has its own content editor, so I simply need to manage the servers and the finances, which takes a couple of hours per week or so.

 Kubic Technology (Co-founded in 2011 – Sold the Brand/Website in 2015)

 Back in 2011 the market for mobile app development was booming, and I figured that it could be both interesting and profitable to jump in.
 I asked my brother (who is also a programmer) to co-found the company with me, and together we started Kubic Technology.
 I was in charge of the Android and backend development, and he was in charge of the iOS development.
 We also had a designer and a marketer working with us.

 Over the years we developed projects for restaurants, banks and other organizations.
 The company got popular after getting mentioned on some news publications, and today it receives over 200 client inquiries per month.
 It was a nice experience, but after a while we weren’t having fun anymore developing for other people, as we wanted to focus on our own projects.
 That is why we decided to sell the brand and website in 2015.
 I still own a small share of the company, performing as an strategic advisor.